KVET-FM

 KVET-FM (98.1 MHz, "98.1 K-VET") is a commercial FM radio station licensed to Austin, Texas.
 It is owned by iHeartMedia and airs a gold-based country music radio format.
 KVET-FM shares studios and offices with other iHeart sister stations in the Penn Field complex in Austin's South Congress district (or "SoCo") near St. Edward's University.
 The transmitter is off Buckman Mountain Road in Austin, amid the towers of other local FM and TV stations.

-In Austin, iHeart owns two country stations.
-100.7 KASE-FM plays mostly current and recent country hits, while KVET-FM mixes some 1980s, 90s and early 2000s titles among current and recent country songs.
+KVET-FM is one of two country stations iHeart owns in the market, with KASE-FM playing mostly current and recent country hits, while KVET-FM mixes some 1980s, 1990s and early 2000s titles among current and recent country songs.

 History

 Early years

 James E. Moore, Jr., applied for a construction permit to build an FM radio station on 98.3 MHz in Austin on November 4, 1955.
 The Federal Communications Commission (FCC) granted it 26 days later.
 KHFI, the first FM station in Austin, went on the air on March 25, 1956, airing a classical music format.
 The station originally broadcast with an effective radiated power (ERP) of just 700 watts.

 A year after building KHFI, Moore sold it to Roderick E. Kennedy, who had been serving as the manager.
 After changing the corporate name to Kennedy-Heard Features Inc. in 1960, Kennedy sold KHFI to the Southwest Republic Corporation in 1964.
-Southwest Republic, which Kennedy joined as vice president, then bought separately owned KASE (970 AM) and renamed that station as KHFI AM that November.
-Furthermore, the company was in the middle of constructing Austin's second television station, KHFI-TV channel 42.
+Southwest Republic, which Kennedy joined as vice president, then bought separately owned KASE (970 AM) and renamed that station as KHFI (AM) that November.
+Furthermore, the company was in the middle of constructing Austin's second television station, KHFI-TV.

 With the AM relaunched and the television station on the air, Southwest Republic relaunched KHFI-FM in November 1965.
 The station shed its classical format, shifted to more of an adult contemporary sound, and began FM stereo broadcasts.
-A year later, KHFI-FM donated its classical music library to help start Austin's new noncommercial KMFA-FM 89.5.
+A year later, KHFI-FM donated its classical music library to help start Austin's new noncommercial KMFA-FM.
 Southwest Republic, owned by John Kingsbery, merged alongside concrete producer Featherlite Corporation into Kingstip, Inc., in 1971.